fluid-project/infusion-docs/src/documents/UnderstandingInfusionComponents.md

 * a model
   * a free-form area where the component stores mutable state which is of interest to its end user
-  * changes in this area are managed by an automatically generated implementation attached to the component, a [ChangeApplier](ChangeApplier.md), which allows interested parties to register and deregister their interest in particular changes, as well as allowing changes to one component's model to be automatically coordinates with changes in another.
+  * changes in this area are managed by an automatically generated implementation attached to the component, a [ChangeApplier](ChangeApplier.md), which allows interested parties to register and deregister their interest in particular changes, as well as allowing changes to one component's model to be automatically coordinated with changes in another.

 Components which manage a _view_ on behalf of their user, which is rooted at a particular node in the DOM, will derive from [`fluid.viewComponent`](ComponentConfigurationOptions.md#view-components) which then supports: